11 Tips to Help you Lose Weight, get fit and not Spend a Fortune Doing it!

 Some of the regular excuses such as “I don’t have time” or “I don’t have the energy” are covered too!

 Remember, whatever you choose to do, have fun with it!

 I will do 100 kettlebell swings in one workout by the end of this week.
-This was done the other week as I built up my kettlebell swings again.
+This was done one week between pregnancies as I built up my kettlebell swings again.
 You don’t need to do 100, but this goal was a smaller one, easy to measure, specific and had a time limit.
 It contributes to the overall goal.

 While exercising can be mostly free, I do recommend a few things to help take your workout to the next level and protect your body.
 The last thing you need is to workout then injure yourself and be out of action.
 Here are the main things I have.

 Protect your boobs I can’t stress this enough.
 Do not exercise without proper support unless you want saggy boobs.
-My favourite sports bras come from Ryderwear because they zip at the front and everything feels secure, plus they are on sale for under $25!
+My favourite sportswear comes from Ryderwear.
 Don’t let the pictures of bodybuilders put you off, their gear is fantastic.

 Have a yoga mat or something to workout on.
 Don’t put your body through the stress of working out on a hard floor.
 You can use towels layered up but yoga mats can be as cheap as $10, so it’s worth it.

 You can use it for so many exercises but kettlebell swings alone are one of the best workouts you can do.
 Ensure you have the correct form when you do them though and that you have warmed up a little.
 Don’t launch straight into them.
 I got my 8kg kettlebell swing from Rebel Sport.